 People affected by mitochondrial disease may also suffer from dystonia – uncontrollable and sometimes painful muscle spasms caused by incorrect signals from the brain.
-To mark Dystonia Awareness Week (May 5th - 13th) we've put together 10 facts about the disorder and its link to mitochondrial conditions.
+To mark Dystonia Awareness Week (May 3rd - 11th May) we are sharing 10 facts about the disorder and its link to mitochondrial conditions.

 - Dystonia is one of a range of different movement disorders common in mitochondrial disease.